Here's pricing for Apple's new iPhone 14 Pro, Watch Ultra and more

 At its Far Out event, Apple company revealed several new devices, including the iPhone 14 Pro and Pro Max, iPhone 14 and 14 Plus, Apple Watch Ultra, Apple Watch Series 8, new Apple Watch SE and new AirPods Pro.

 If you want a rundown of the prices for each of these devices, look no further.

 iPhone 14 Pro

-Pre-orders start September 9th, phone available starting September 16th.
+Pre-orders start September 9th, available starting September 16th.

 - 6.1-inch iPhone 14 Pro 128GB — $1,399